Health care and safety

 Countries that have community regulations: Switzerland, Norway, Iceland and Liechtenstein.
 They have the same health regulations as the rest of the member states.Countries with bilateral agreements with Spain: Andorra, Brazil, Chile, Ecuador, Peru and Paraguay.
 You can also receive free medical and hospital attention in case of emergency due to illness or accident.
 For this you must issue the certificate corresponding to your country.
 If you have left it behind, you will have to pay any hospital, medical or pharmaceutical bills in advance, so keep the bills and then seek reimbursement of your expenses from the organisation to which you belong.Other countries:Although you will receive medical attention in an emergency, this will be liable for payment.
 It is therefore advisable to take out medical insurance.In any case, you should contact the relevant office in your country of origin for full details regarding current requirements to receive medical care in Spain.Up

 The Spanish National Health Service has an extensive network of health centres and hospitals throughout the country.

 The health centres offer primary health care services (family/GP services, paediatrics and nursing, with availability of midwives, physiotherapists and social workers).
-They are usually located within 15 minutes of any place of residence.
-If circumstances require, medical attention can be provided in the patient’s home.
+They are aimed to be located within 15 minutes of any place of residence.
+If circumstances require, medical attention can be given at the patient’s residence.

 Also, in rural areas and in small villages there are local surgeries open on certain days with visits from healthcare staff from the region.

-You can check hospitals and health centres in Spain at the Ministry of Health website.Up
+You can check hospitals and health centres in Spain at the website of the Ministry of Health.Up

 Dial 112 free of charge (valid throughout Spain).
-Service is provided in Spanish, and also in English, French and German in some tourist areas.Up
+Service is given in Spanish, and also in English, French and German in some tourist areas.Up